SymfonyCasts/testing/sfcasts/ep1/data-providers.md

 We treat our source code as first-class citizens.
 Why not do the same with our tests?
 Our three tests for the size are... repetitive.
 They test the same thing just with slightly different input and then a different assertion.
-We can improve this by using PHPUnit's Data Providers.
-Which run the same test over and over with different sets of data.
+We can improve this by using PHPUnit's Data Providers - which run the same test over and over with different sets of data.

+## Refactor our tests

 Move down to the bottom of our `Dinosaur` class and add `public function sizeDescriptionProvider()`.
 Inside, `yield` an array `[10, 'Large']`,